 Are all shoulder dystocia cases legitimate malpractice claims?
 No. But most doctors that have taken a serious look at this issue agree that a significant number of these lawsuits are meritorious.

 What happens?
-The medical literature tells us that birth assistive techniques used in the presence of shoulder dystocia that either pull on the infant's head (forceps, vacuum extraction, manual traction, and fundal pressure are both associated with brachial plexus injuries.How Medical Malpractice Can Cause Shoulder Dystocia
+The medical literature tells us that birth assistive techniques used in the presence of shoulder dystocia that either pull on the infant's head (forceps, vacuum extraction, manual traction, and fundal pressure are both associated with Erb's Palsy and other brachial plexus injuries.How Medical Malpractice Can Cause Shoulder Dystocia

 Shoulder dystocia has been called the OBs Achilles' heel because mistakes made throughout the pregnancy come home to roost.
 For example, a mistake made during prenatal testing or failing to get a proper history of the mother can be revealed when shoulder dystocia presents itself during childbirth.
 So it is not just a question of technique and decision making during delivery.